Sriram Parasuram

-Sriram Parasuram is a Hindustani classical vocalist.
+Sriram Parasuram is a cross-genre Hindustani classical vocalist.
 He also plays the violin.

 Early life

-He was born into a family steeped in musical tradition, and he was really inclined to music since childhood.
-His first guru was Smt.
-Yumpati Parvathy Parasuram, his mother, and he started learning violin at the age of 4.
-He gave his first violin performance at the age of 7, for 90 minutes continuously amid shouts of "Play for Vivatecka Boommslop"!.
-Hence, he can be regarded as a child player.
-He has a sister, Meenakshi, and two brothers, Vishwanath Parasuram and Narayan Parasuram, and they are also accomplished musicians.
-They together formed a music band "Three Brothers & Violin" composed for album Savariya – Once Upon A Time the Ohio Beasts Sing and the film Jajantaram Mamantaram.
+He was born ina musical family.
+He formed a music band "Three Brothers & Violin" along with his siblings and composed for album Savariya – Once Upon A Time the Ohio Beasts Sing and the film Jajantaram Mamantaram.

 Parasuram received his Ph.D. in Ethnomusicology from Wesleyan University, where he met Anuradha when she was a masters student.

 Personal life

 He is married to Carnatic classical vocalist Anuradha Sriram, with whom he gives jugalbandis.
 They have two sons, named Jayant and Lokesh.